How to Have Deeper Conversations: Mastering the 6 Levels of Conversational Depth

 As a result:

-1. People won’t have a reason to like you or be interested in you
+1. People won’t have a reason to like you, remember you

 Level 2: Personal Information